Notre Dame promotes Freeman, 35, to replace Kelly as coach - WHIZ News

 “Marcus Freeman has not only proven himself a superb football coach, he has shown – both in his time at Notre Dame and in my conversations with him this week – that he is a person of highest integrity who cares deeply about our student-athletes and is committed to their success in the classroom as well as on the field,” Jenkins, who is in Rome, said in a statement.

-The Fighting Irish have won seven straight games since their 24-13 loss at home to Cincinnati (CFP No. 4) and finished the season allowing just two touchdowns in four November games.
+The Fighting Irish have won seven straight games since their 24-13 loss at home to Cincinnati (CFP No. 4).
+They allowed just two touchdowns in four November games.

 Independent Notre Dame is No. 6 in the CFP rankings and idle heading into conference championship weekend.
 But it still has a shot to be selected for the playoff.
 If the help the Irish need doesn’t come, they are still in position for New Year’s Six bowl, possibly a bid to the Fiesta in Arizona.